 People who use the app can sign up for communities that specifically serve underrepresented groups like queer womxn of color and transgender womxn.
-The company states that the platform is meant to be inclusive to all, but makes no apologies for the the gendered name of the app or the fact that it was created intentionally to give queer women a space of their own.
+The company states that the platform is meant to be inclusive to all, but makes no apologies for the gendered name of the app or the fact that it was created intentionally to give queer women a space of their own.

 Transgender men and masculine identifying non-binary folks will have to make their own determination to see if this app feels worthwhile.
-This app can be used for friends, hookups, or relationships and the getting the conversation started is easy!
+This app can be used for friends, hookups, or relationships and getting the conversation started is easy!
 You are joining a community feed.
-You can like photos and send messages and the forum works very much like Facebook.
+You can like photos and send messages, and the forum works very much like Facebook.

 Finding effective, inclusive online dating apps for the trans and non-binary community still seems challenging (did somebody say “startup”?).
 A site that caters to your unique identity and sexual orientation without fetishistic undertones is truly needed.
 If you are trans or nonbinary and have some favorite inclusive online dating apps, let us know!